Cherry Chocolate Kiss Cookies

 Beat the butter with a mixer until creamy and smooth.
 Add the powdered sugar, maraschino cherry juice, vanilla extract, and red food dye (if using); beat with a mixer until smooth.
 Mix the flour and salt together then pour in batches into the dough.
 Mix with the beater, making sure to wipe the sides of the bowl with a rubber spatula.
-Add the cherries and mix well with spoon.
+Add the cherries and mix well with a spoon.
 Place the dough into the refrigerator for 15-30 minutes.

 Preheat the oven to 325 degrees.
 Line a baking sheet with a silpat mat.

 Roll the cookie dough into small balls then drop into a bowl of sugar; roll to coat evenly.
 Place the balls on the cookie sheet about 2 inches apart; press your thumb down in the center of the cookie gently.
 Repeat.